Andre-Diamond/ambassador-workshop/catalyst-proposal/milestone1.md

 - https://cardanoscan.io/transaction/339812d4d7bc364b7ebbc90125127d6896c6f7711f9f606341a013039fd9b376

 ### Create and launch an event website
 We created and launched the initial Event Website where we will regularly update and add content as the project evolves.
+Changes to first PoA:
+- we added workshop details such as dates & location
+- we added a sign up form for Ambassadors to join
+- we added the x-account, linked at the header menu

 You can find the website at:
 - https://ambassador-workshop.netlify.app/

 The respective open source github repository for the project where we host the code and proposal milestone reports can be found at:
 - https://github.com/Technosophorso/ambassador-workshop

+### And thats it...
+For this Milestone, we hope that the provided deliverables match the Milestone Reviewers acceptance criteria.

+Yet, notice to the Milestone Reviewers:
+- providing the exact workshop location as you requested is a deliverable of Milestone 2 since this can only come with the confimation and booking of the venue which is not a deliverable of this milestone
+- providing photos as you requested is a deliverable of Milestone 3 since we can only share photos once the event is concluded